Using Picture Books With Older Children

 - Why did the character make this choice?
 Could they have made a better choice?

 - What is the character going to do next?
 How will their actions affect the story?

-Picture Books for Older Children
+Picture Book List for Older Children

 I am sharing books I have used or been recommended by teachers.
 They introduce complex themes and issues and are great for starting discussions and debate.
 When using them in a classroom environment the length makes them perfect to read with a whole class.
 If you have students of differing abilities, they can all engage at their own level.